 Adrenal Boost, new name, same great formula!

-5-Herbal Energy is a proprietary adaptogenic herbal formula designed to support the nervous system and help the body replenish its depleted energy reserves.
+Adrenal Boost (formerly named 5-Herbal Energy) is a proprietary adaptogenic herbal formula designed to support the nervous system and help the body replenish its depleted energy reserves.
 If the body’s energy reserves are depleted and deficient, it will constantly be borrowing energy, going more and more into debt, and having to produce more adrenaline and stress-fighting hormones.

-Unlike many energy drinks and supplemental energy aids that stimulate the body to make energy it doesn’t have, 5-Herbal Energy pays back the body’s exhaustive energy debt.
-It combines ashwagandha with shilajit, rhodiola, eleuthero, and ginger for a blend that is not only easy to digest but gracefully builds ojas (vigor, vitality, virility) as well.*
+Unlike many energy drinks and supplemental energy aids that stimulate the body to make energy it doesn’t have, Adrenal Boost pays back the body’s energy debt.
+It combines ashwagandha with shilajit, rhodiola, eleuthero, and ginger for a blend that is not only easy to digest, but gracefully builds ojas (vigor, vitality, virility) as well.*

-Suggested Use: Take 1 capsule 3x/day after meals or as directed by your health care professional.
+Suggested Use: Take 1 capsule 3 times a day after meals or as directed by your health care professional.